SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/lora.html.md

 - **profile ID**: This depends on your ThingPark account and environment.
 If you are using, for example, the Dev1 ThingPark environment your profile ID will be "dev1-api".
 Multiple tenants can have the same profile id.
 - **username**: your ThingPark user name
 - **password**: your ThingPark password
-- **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device and it is 16 character (8 byte) long hexadecimal number.
+- **application EUI**: This is a global application ID in the IEEE EUI64 address space that uniquely identifies the application provider of the device.
+It is a 16 character (8 byte) long hexadecimal number.
 There can be only one application EUI for a tenant but multiple tenant can have the same application EUI.

-Please do not use the same ThingPark login (username and password) for other tenants.
+Do not use the same ThingPark login (username and password) for other tenants.
 The profile ID, username and password are used to retrieve an access token to send further requests to the ThingPark platform.
 It is possible to renew the access token by replacing the account credentials.

 ![Setting device credentials](/guides/images/users-guide/actility/credentials-new-2.png)